Ficus phaeosyce

-A tree in the Moraceae family, Ficus phaeosyce grows in eastern New Guinea, endemic to the nation of Papua Niugini.
+Ficus phaeosyce is a species of tree in the Moraceae family.
+F. phaeosyce grows in eastern New Guinea, endemic to the nation of Papua Niugini.
 It is a shade tolerant understorey species, locally very abundant.
 A range of insect herbivores feed on the plant.

 Taxonomy

-The species was described by the German botanist Karl Moritz Schumann (1851-1904), who was first chair of the Deutsche Kakteen-Gesellschaft (German Cactus Society), and the German explorer and botanist Carl Adolf Georg Lauterbach (1864-1937), who had visited Kaiser-Wilhelmsland (part of German New Guinea).
+The species was described by the German botanist Karl Moritz Schumann (1851–1904), who was first chair of the Deutsche Kakteen-Gesellschaft (German Cactus Society), and the German explorer and botanist Carl Adolf Georg Lauterbach (1864–1937), who had visited Kaiser-Wilhelmsland (part of German New Guinea).

 They published the description in the book Flora der deutschen Schutzgebiete in der Südsee in 1900.

 Description

 A small tree or shrub with smooth leaves.

 Distribution

 Native to the eastern parts of the island of New Guinea, it is endemic to the nation of Papua Niugini.

 Habitat and ecology

-It is a shade tolerant understorey species growing up to 2000m altitude.
+It is a shade tolerant understorey species growing up to elevation.

 The taxa grows in both tropical moist lowland and montane forests.
 In primary and old secondary forest plots examined in Madang Province, PNG, this tree was co-dominant along with Macaranga novoguineensis, Pimelodendron sp., Ficus bernaysii, and Ficus wassa.

 It favours late successional stages, but is found occasionally in early successional stages.
 A single Choreutis sp. of moth made up over 30% of invertebrate herbivores hosted on the species.
 This is a relatively high host specialization for the area.